ScilifelabDataCentre/serve-event-listener/README.md

 export PASSWORD=<admin password (Serve)>
 ```

+#### URL probing
+URL probing can complement the k8s event stream to detect app status.
+Note that during development, if running the service outside of a cluster such as using docker compose, then URL probing may require port fowarding and extra hosts defined.

 To enable URL probing, set the environment variable APP_PROBE_STATUSES to the status codes for which the probing should run.
 This is currently only available for the Running and Deleted statuses.